 Referees themselves are responsible for following the training schedules made by De Boer.
 He get the training logs from every referee in professional football in The Netherlands.
 Those contain the type of training a referee did, what his heartrate was and how tough he found the training session.
 He prefers to hear from referees if they go to a sports massage therapist and if they recover well from a training or game.
 “It feels like Big Brother is watching them for some referees, but that’s the only way aI can see how someone trains and if he for example needs to do more sprints.
 Based on the data I adapt the personal training schedules and in the end it helps the referees.”

 Bad weather, busy at the office, meetings with friends or you just don’t want to.
 You might recognize those ‘reasons’ for not training.
 Relaxing on the couch sounds good and is so easy.
 But to stay fit you need to get up your feet and train.
 “In the end every referee is responsible for their own physical fitness.”
-De Boer has no doubt about Kuipers’ fitness level before the European Championships.
+De Boer has no doubt about Kuipers’ fitness level before big tournaments.
 “He takes his responsibility.
 That will be allright.”

 De Boer will follow Kuipers’s performances the first weeks from his holiday destination.
 “I can’t mean anything form hem, because Uefa is organizing all training sessions in France.
 For me it is important to be back early July.
 That’s when all friendlies begin for the other referees.”